benjamineruvieru/benjamineruvieru/README.md

 - 🌱 I’m currently learning AI / Machine Learning
 - 👯 I’m looking to collaborate with other React Native Developers
 - 🥅 2022 Goals: To collaborate with Nigerian developers to build a software solution for our nation
-- ⚡ Fun fact: I love music
+- ⚡ Fun fact: I love music and pets

 ### Connect with me: